Workshops

 • Submitting authors should confirm email addresses of all faculty/presenters to avoid creating duplicate accounts in ScholarOne.

-• NOTE to submitting authors: please make sure you inform people before you add them to your submission.
-Each will receive a submission confirmation and it helps if they know your plan ahead of time.
+• Please make sure you inform people before you add them to your submission.

 • Accepted presenters are required to register and pay registration fees.
 Acceptance and acknowledgment of Presenter Registration Policy is required at the time of submission.